What is English 105?

 English 105, the College Writing Seminar, is where students learn to write for their college classes.
 They will focus on writing as a tool for learning and communicating.
 In English 105, students will develop critical thinking skills, build productive writing habits, and establish a style appropriate for college-level writing.
 Students will draft and revise several short papers and one longer paper.
 Instructional formats include class discussion, workshop sessions, and individual conferences.
 English 105 instructors will work with university librarians to introduce students to the use of Beeghly Library and online resources as an integral part of the liberal arts education.

 Successful completion of English 105 with a C- or better is a graduation requirement.
 Students should take English 105 during their first year at OWU.
-We encourage students who have exempted from English 105 to enroll in a 100-level English course offered as an R (Writing Requirement) course during their first year at Ohio Wesleyan.
+We encourage students who have exempted from English 105 to enroll in a 100-level or other lower-level English course offered as an R (Writing Requirement) course during their first year at Ohio Wesleyan.

 All incoming students must take ENG 105 unless they are exempted on the basis of test scores, or in rare instances, at the discretion of the Director of First-Year Writing.